Skip to main content

 4. Select and open the cyto.viz file.

-Load Data from AWS S3
+Load Data from Amazon S3

 Data can be loaded directly from any Amazon S3 bucket.